Melanie Petsch is the Lead Data Scientist, Regulation at the NYSE.

-• Financial research, alpha generation, portfolio management, portfolio construction, performance attribution, structured simulation, optimization
+- Active equity portfolio management, alpha generation, portfolio construction, performance attribution, optimization

 Melanie is widely published on financial topics, including "Beating Benchmarks," which won an award for "Outstanding Article" in the Journal of Portfolio Management and "Creating Shareholder Value," the lead article in the inaugural issue of The Journal of Risk Finance.
 Melanie has also written a book, Commodities as an Asset Class, and chapters of other books on commodities.